NotKatsu/Learning-Java/README.md

 # Learning-Java
-My progress while learning Java.
+Some of my progress learning to create Minecraft Plugins within Java.